fastify/fastify/docs/Server.md

 <a name="set-validator-compiler"></a>
 #### setValidatorCompiler
-Set the schema validator compiler for all routes [here](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#schema-validator).
+Set the schema validator compiler for all routes.
+See [#schema-validator](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#schema-validator).

 <a name="set-serializer-resolver"></a>
 #### setSerializerCompiler
-Set the schema serializer compiler for all routes [here](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#schema-serializer).
+Set the schema serializer compiler for all routes.
+See [#schema-serializer](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#schema-serializer).

 <a name="validator-compiler"></a>
 #### validatorCompiler